 The “User Account Lifecycle” defines the collective management processes for every user account.
 These processes can be broken down into Creation, Review/Update, and Deactivation—or “CRUD”.
 If your organization utilizes IT resources of any kind, you rely on user accounts to access them.

 As any given account follows its own timeline according to a specific user, lifecycle management efforts frequently overlap.
 This overlap causes difficulties in environments relying on manual management where efforts must be replicated ad nauseam.
 The difficulties are exacerbated for large-scale organizations because of sheer volume.
-Set term lengths similarly complicate management for education institutions and seasonal work.
+Set term lengths similarly complicate management for educational institutions and seasonal work.

 Beginning on Day 1, every user must have an account to access their IT resources.
 User accounts contain identity information that determines access, similar to a digital passport.
 IT resources can be more general (e.g. Active Directory, email account) or more specific to that user’s role(s) (e.g. Adobe Creative Cloud, payroll system).